ShivamTripathi028/rak-chatbot-backend/product-categories/wislink/rak5146/quickstart.md

 - **Raspberry Pi 3/4** (RAK5146 bundle includes a Raspberry Pi 3 or 4)
 - <a href="https://store.rakwireless.com/products/rak2287-pi-hat?utm_source=RAK5146PiHAT&utm_medium=Document&utm_campaign=BuyFromStore" target="_blank">RAK5146 Pi HAT</a> (RAK5146 bundle includes a RAK5146 Pi HAT)
 - LoRa and GPS antennas
-- A 16&nbsp;GB SD card (included in the RAK5146 bundle only), a card reader, and a PC
+- A 16 GB SD card (included in the RAK5146 bundle only), a card reader, and a PC

 ### Software Tools